pelithne/AKS_security_workshop/workload-protection.md

 During this activity you will:

-* Create an Azure Container Registry (or use an existing one)
+* Build an application and store in Azure Container Registry
 * Activate OIDC issuer on AKS cluster (or create a new cluster with OIDC activated)
-* Create an Azure Key Vault and secret.
+* Create a secret and store in the Azure Keyvault.
 * Create an Azure Active Directory (Azure AD) managed identity
 * Connect the MI to a Kubernetes service account with token federation
 * Deploy a workload and verify authentication to keyvault with the workload identity